Milenta/Eton-automation-playwright/README.md

 ## Best practeses:

-- we are using Husky to to pre-commit checks.
+- we are using Husky for pre-commit checks.
 In our case it is to check is code formated properly